Iodine

 PORTION SIZE:

-189ml school carton semi-skimmed milk
+A small carton (189ml) semi-skimmed milk

 IODINE CONTENT: